Budget Town Halls

 Alvernon/5th St. Crime Coalition Meeting

-DATE: Wednesday January 22, 2025 TIME: 6 PM
+DATE: Wednesday April 23, 2025 TIME: 6 PM

 LOCATION: Ward 6 Office, 3202 E. 1st St.

-ZOOM – for link, email phnaemail@gmail.com
+– for online link, email phnaemail@gmail.com

 Residents of neighborhoods in and around the area of Fifth and Alvernon, including Peter Howell, Miramonte, El Encanto, El Conquistador, Highland Vista, Swan Way Park, and Midway Village, seek to work with Ward VI, TPD, businesses, churches, and nearby neighborhoods to recognize, report, and prevent criminal activity in our neighborhoods.
 Speak directly with police officers.
 Hear what actions the police have taken and what criminal activity there has been in the past month in our neighborhoods.